Four months of General Medicine: a combination of two months Internal Medicine, one month of Primary Care, and one month of Emergency Medicine.

 - Nine months of electives

 - Optional Integrative Psychiatry Elective

-- 1 month of Junior Attending at the VA
+- One month of Junior Attending at SAVAHCS

-Ten months of the PGY-IV year are elective.
-PGY-IV residents receive considerable support from the faculty in tailoring their electives to obtain more experience and knowledge in their areas of interest.
+Nine months of the PGY-4 year are elective.
+PGY-4 residents receive considerable support from the faculty in tailoring their electives to obtain more experience and knowledge in their areas of interest.
 Some residents take administrative roles, while others want to sharpen their inpatient skills, outpatient skills, family therapy skills, etc. A number of residents use elective time for research.
 A wide variety of electives are available in behavioral neurology, sports psychiatry, student health, psychotherapy, research, public mental health, managed care, forensic psychiatry, neuropsychology, sleep disorders, child and adolescent psychiatry, mood disorders, ECT, rural psychiatry, and informatics.